 Remove Contaminated Soil

-Soil removal is the most common practicewhen dealing with contaminated soil.
+Soil removal is the most common practice and the most extreme when dealing with contaminated soil.
 This process involves removing the existing soil from a site and replacing it with soil that is certified safe.
 The contaminated soil should be disposed of according to law.
 While this strategy is helpful for assuaging fears of contamination, it isn’t necessarily accessible, as it is an expensive process to excavate soil, remove it, and replace it.

 Best Management Practices for Near-Home Garden Soil